As expected, this page contains unmarked spoilers. Read at your own risk.

-- Not So Different: Assuming the events of "A Single Pale Rose" are canon in Universe Falls as well, her and Stan.
+- Mirror Character: Her and Stan.
 They both faked their deaths and assumed another identity, they are both fiercely protective of their loved ones, they both lied to their loved ones about who they really are, they were both once close to Ford prior to having a falling out with him, they both made some pretty callous decisions, and they both have been subjected to Broken Pedestal moments.

 - I Choose to Stay: Not only did Rose decide to stay on Earth, she also decided to settle down in Gravity Falls so she could figure out why it was such a supernatural hotspot.

 - Parting Words Regret: Regretted her argument with Ford, and apologized posthumously in a letter she left with Greg before she gave birth to Steven.